Naloxone and the Overdose Response Program

 Overdose Response Training & Narcan (Naloxone) Distribution

+The training is offered online on Tuesdays at 7:00 PM and Fridays at 1:00 PM, except for holidays.
 Please sign up 24 hours in advance to allow time to get your registration link.

 Narcan (Naloxone) is a medicine that rapidly reverses an opioid overdose.
 Narcan can quickly restore normal breathing to a person if their breathing has slowed or stopped because of an opioid overdose.
 It cannot be used to get high and is not addictive.
 Naloxone is safe and effective; emergency medical professionals and doctors have used it for decades.